tattoomachinegirl/inkbook-dataextractor/README.md

 - Orchid
 - Inkbook

-This app was designed for exporting data into other applications for reporting integration and employee offboarding  purposes I am not affiliated with daysmart and software is provided as is
+This app was designed for exporting data into other applications for reporting, integration, ETL and employee offboarding  purposes
+I am not affiliated with daysmart and software is provided as is

 ## Easy Mode

-To Run this tool the easiest way is to follw this guide
+To Run this tool the easiest way is to follow this guide

 use the following steps